Jin dynasty (1115–1234): Shizong (1161–1189)

 The new emperor, Wulu, also known as Yong (posthumously Emperor Shizong of Jin), was not officially recognized as emperor until the murder of Wanyan Liang's heir.
 He was the grandson of Taizu and the son of Wanyan Zongfu and a Balhae consort.
 Prior to his accession as emperor, Shizong was stationed in the Eastern Capital (Liaoyang) as the city's vice-regent.
 When a Khitan rebellion in the region broke out in 1161, Shizong took part in the anti-rebel campaign and was able to bring them back under control.
-Khitans also rebelled in the northwest but they were also defeated by 1162.
+Khitans also rebelled in the northwest but they were defeated by 1162.
 Some Khitans escaped to the Song while others in the Jin military were disbanded or spread out among Jurchen units.
 County towns in the northwest were fortified against further rebellions and to protect the region from the Mongols.
 During the 1150s or 1160s, the Jin captured the Mongol khan Ambaghai of the Taichiud, who was duped in a ruse by the Tatars.
 Ambaghai was nailed to a wooden donkey and left to die.

 Supported primarily by Balhae people and Jurchens dissatisfied with Wanyan Liang's rule, Shizong left for the Central Capital (modern Beijing) after he was proclaimed emperor.
 His first order in 1162 was to withdraw the army from the Yangtze region and in spring he sent envoys to the Song seeking peace.
 There were repeated clashes with the Song both in the Huai River region and in the southwest region bordering the Song province of Shu (Sichuan) until 1165, when a peace treaty was concluded on more favorable terms for the Song.
 The Song was no longer a vassal of the Jin and the word "tribute" was replaced with "payment", however the actual amount paid to the Jin remained unchanged.
 The border between the two states remained the same as before.
 The Treaty of Longxing ushered in 40 years of peace between the Song and Jin dynasties.